 What happened next – watch the video to hear the story in the words of the boatman himself who has been a part of this incredible journey of transformation.

 It was now 8 AM; the boat is in the core region of the wetland leaving behind the human settlements far.
 You have perfect light now and see hundreds of water lilies emerging like red and white water pearls from the reed.
-Surrounding them are hundreds of grey headed lapwings and gulls, all sitting motionless within a three meter distance from the boat.
+Surrounding them are hundreds of grey-headed lapwings and gulls, all sitting motionless within a three-meter distance from the boat.
 Then you see countless ruffs, godwits, plovers, sandpipers and migratory ducks.
-However, the star attraction were the soaring take-off scenes by the pintails and the ruddy shelducks.
+However, the star attraction was the soaring take-off scenes by the pintails and the ruddy shelducks.

 By the time it was 9 AM, the marshland was filled with scores of experts, photographers and tourists, each occupying a tiny boat.

-Eco tourism may have worked wonders as a source of living but the tourists need to be sensitive to the laws of nature.
-In a limited time most tourists want maximum action shots, such as take-offs or hunting.
-Birds do have their own routine, when to rest and fly.
-You can’t interfere in it.
+Ecotourism may have worked wonders as a source of living but the tourists need to be sensitive to the laws of nature.
+In a limited time, most tourists want maximum action shots, such as take-offs or hunting.
+Birds do have their own routine when to rest and fly.
+You can’t interfere with it.
 It was disturbing to watch my boat inmates, their continuous clapping and even throwing stones so that the birds would be compelled to take off from their perch!

 The other thing I found both alarming and disturbing is the increasing number of fishing boats, who show little concern for protection and are taken into the heart of the wetland ferrying tourists.
 Ashoka’s Dhamma needs to be reinterpreted for today’s generation who have hardened and become selfish.